bridgecrew-perf6/poop-garden-front/README.md

 - Today i was able to render a bar graph with API information.
 I had to do it on the page that i made the axios call because i was having trouble passing the props around.
 I need to get better at typescript. used chart.js

 - I installed and implemented Pullstate which is a global state store library.
-I really like the ease of it so far and was able o remove an api call that i was making and just pass the data around through state properly.
+I really like the ease of it so far and was able to remove an api call that i was making and just pass the data around through state properly.

 - I think tomorrow I will start putting together my backend so that i can start trying to creat information and pull it back.